 A full 70-litre gasoline tank including the pump, hoses, etc. weighs around 58 kg, with which a light aircraft with a take-off weight of 600 kg can be operated for 4 hours with 70 hp!

 (51.5 kW x 0.25 kg/kWh (specific consumption) x 4 hours / 0.73 (specific weight of gasoline) = 70 liters)

 This results in the well-known weight factor of 1 : 20 (1145/58 kg)

 This means that a battery system is around twenty times heavier than a fuel system in order to bring the same energy to the propeller.
 And that even with the best and new batteries currently available.

 But as we know, every kilogram counts in aviation!

 This clearly shows that there is a long way from replacing piston engines in airplanes with battery electric drives.
 Only a fraction of the demand can be met with batteries or hydrogen for the next 25-30 years or more.

-So we need a bridging technology for the next 30 years and probably longer - XAEROS is developing it!
+So, we need a future-oriented technology for the next 30 years and probably longer - XAEROS is developing it!

 Hydrogen as Energy Source

 Hydrogen does not occur in nature in a directly usable form.
 Hydrogen has to be technically produced in order to make it usable.
 Hydrogen is always colorless, but several names have become common to distinguish it in terms of the manufacturing process.